Los Fantasmas

-Los Fantasmas is the first studio album by the Puerto Rican boy band Menudo, released in 1977 by the Padosa record label.
+Los Fantasmas (The Ghosts) is the first studio album by the Puerto Rican boy band Menudo, released in 1977 by the Padosa record label.
 The album introduced the group's original lineup, formed by producer Edgardo Díaz, and marked the beginning of Menudo's recording career.
 Although its initial commercial impact was modest in Puerto Rico, the release established the foundation for the group’s growing popularity.

 Several tracks from the album were released as singles and achieved chart success in the Dominican Republic, including "Mamadú", "Enséñame a Cantar", "Calma Ya", "Madre", and the title track "Los Fantasmas".
 These singles contributed to Menudo's early visibility in the Caribbean music scene and set the stage for their follow-up album, Laura, later in 1977.

 Background

 The original lineup of Menudo was formed by producer Edgardo Díaz and consisted of two sets of brothers: Nefty and Fernando Sallaberry and brothers Carlos, Óscar and Ricky Meléndez.
 The group’s name originated during their second rehearsal, when Díaz’s sister unexpectedly entered the garage where the boys were practicing and, surprised to see them singing and dancing, exclaimed: “¡Cuánto menudo hay aquí!” (“What a lot of young folk we have here!”).
 The phrase was adopted as the band’s official name.

 In the years leading up to the release of Los Fantasmas, Menudo performed extensively across Puerto Rico.
 Their appearances included shopping centers, local patron saint festivals ("fiestas patronales"), and a variety of community events, which helped them establish a growing youth audience, gaining popularity and soon earning enough recognition to hold their first major concert at the Parque de Juncos in Puerto Rico.